david-fong/okiidoku/writings/design/puzzle.md

 ### Unavoidable Sets

+Note: For kudoku, preventing an unavoidable set from being a deadly pattern requires adding fewer constraints (giving the puzzle solver fewer clues) t

 - For simple size-4 set:
+  0. For each line type, for each line, make a map from symbols to their house-cell position in the line. `O2` setup cost.
+This can be done ahead of time (doesn't need to be repeated each time after choosing two lines in the chute)
   1. Num line types: `2`
   2. Num chutes for line-types: `O1`
   3. Num combinations of two lines in a chute: `nCr(O1,2)` = `O1!/(2!*(O1-2)!)` = `O1*(O1-1)/2`
-  4. take the two lines of cand-syms, zip them: each entry of the zipped array has a tag pointing to the original house-cell, and a 2-entry array of the zipped values. sort each 2-entry array of zipped values, then sort the outer array by comparing by the 2-entry array.
-This will cause any matches to be adjacent.
-The work to create the "valarray" is proportional to `O2`.
-Then to sort the valarray is `O2*log(O2)`.
-Then to walk it and look for adjacent identical pairs is `O2`.
-This should have better algorithmic complexity as O grows (roughly slightly over a factor of `O1` better).
-  - Total: `O4 * (O1-1) * (2*(1+log(O1)))`, which is like `O5*log(O1)`.

-- Alternate approach for size-4 UA sets:
-  - For each line type, for each line, make a map from symbols to their house-cell position in the line. `O2` setup cost.
-This can be done ahead of time (doesn't need to be repeated each time after choosing two lines in the chute)
-  - Take the two lines.
+  4. Take the two lines.
 For each zip entry `p`, check if `line1_sym_to_cell[p.sym2] == line2_sym_to_cell[p.sym1]`.
 Cost: `O2`.
   - Total: `(2*O4) + (2 * O2*(O1-1) * O2)`, which is like `O5`.

-Better than the above approach!
-    - And my gut feeling is that this would be easier to try to extend to look for larger UA sets.
+It's not obvious to me how to extend this to finding larger kinds of unavoidable sets.

-What bothers me so much about the above is that it's only for the smallest kind of unavoidable set.
-I have no idea how design something more efficient than the most naive implementation thinkable for finding other kinds of unavoidable sets.
 I do wonder what the distribution sampled over many solution grids is of how many of each kind of unavoidable set there is in a solution grid.
-If the size-4 kind is the most common that would put me at some ease.
+If the size-4 kind is the most common that would put me at some ease.han for regular sudoku.

+Is it possible for a proper puzzle to have two empty lines in the same chute?
+I don't think so because any valid fill of those two lines could be transformed (_without_ moving any givens) into another solution just by swapping those two lines (a VPT).
+How often a completely random puzzle maker might attempt something like this I have no idea.
+We could try counting it.
+In the order=5 minimal puzzle I got close to finishing, there didn't seem to be anything close to becoming like that.

 ## Puzzle Ranking